 Brace yourself: Chin says this one can definitely happen, depending on the service.
 “As extractions are usually incorporated into my facials and I am pulling the impurities deep within your pores to the surface, there’s certainly going to be a redness factor as your skin is experiencing a somewhat rough treatment to get them fully removed.
 The worst your skin will look is that same day in some cases.
 If you have acneic skin, it may take a few more days to heal what was already there.
 There’s also the possibility of breakouts occurring in the hours and days following treatment.
 This doesn’t mean that your facial was inefficient—it actually means that you successfully pulled the impurities from deep within the skin.”

-Not Normal: Thinking you can strut the red carpet right after
+Not Normal: Thinking you can strut the red carpet right after an intensive facial

 This may no apply to mere morals, but it is something to consider.
 “If you have a big event coming up, be sure to schedule your facial accordingly,” Chin says.
 “For example, if your event is a week from today, I wouldn’t recommend having an intensive facial with deep exfoliation or cleansing but rather encourage a gentler version of the facial two to three days before.
 This way your complexion will be fully glowing for the occasion.”
 The bottom line: If you aren’t sure what’s going on or feel like something “just isn’t right” even a few days later, Chin offers up this sage skin care advice: “Be sure to communicate any continued discomfort to your aesthetician—we can certainly inform you of the best products to use at home to help to calm and relieve the skin.”